Ahmad Allam-Mi

-Ahmad Allam-Mi (born 1948) is a Chadian diplomat who has been Secretary-General of the Economic Community of Central African States since 2013.
+Ahmad Allam-Mi (أحمد علام مي; born 1948) is a Chadian diplomat who has been Secretary-General of the Economic Community of Central African States since 2013.
 He was the Foreign Minister of Chad from 2005 to 2008, and he was Chad's Permanent Representative to the United Nations from 2008 to 2013.

 Diplomatic career

 Allam-Mi's first diplomatic post was as First Counsellor at the Chadian Embassy in Tripoli, Libya from 1975 to 1976.
 Subsequently he was the attaché of the Cabinet to the Ministry of Foreign Affairs before being posted to the Chadian Embassy in Paris as First Counsellor from 1978 to 1979 and then Chargé d'affaires at the same embassy from 1979 to 1980.
 He was then promoted to the position of Ambassador of Chad to France, Switzerland, Spain, and UNESCO, serving in that post during the 1980s; he was additionally accredited as Ambassador to Morocco and the Vatican City from 1983 to 1991.
 Back in Chad, he was briefly Adviser to the Presidency of the Republic in charge of International Relations before serving as Ambassador to France, Switzerland, Spain, and UNESCO for a second time from 1992 to 1994.
 He was Director-General of Foreign Affairs and Cooperation from 1997 to 2002, then Technical Adviser to the Presidency from 2002 to 2004 and Special Adviser to President Idriss Déby from 2004 to 2005.

 When Prime Minister Pascal Yoadimnadji reshuffled the government on 7 August 2005, Allam-Mi was appointed as Minister of Foreign Affairs and African Integration.